This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Combine the ground meats, dried bread crumbs, onion, garlic, parsley, eggs, all spice, nutmeg, salt and white pepper in a large bowl.
-Mix thoroughly with a stand mixer or with your hands.
+• Combine the ground pork, dried bread crumbs, onion, garlic, parsley, eggs, all spice, nutmeg, salt and white pepper in a large bowl.
+Mix thoroughly with a spoon or your hands.

 • Add in the meatballs and let simmer for 10 minutes.